Hemifacial Microsomia (HFM) in Children

 CT scan.
 A CT scan shows detailed images of any part of the body.
 Your child may need a CT

 scan of the head.
-This test will show his or her bones, muscles, and underlying tissue.
+This test will show their bones, muscles, and underlying tissue.

 How is HFM treated in a child?